-- (a) for town water supply purposes; or

-- (b) for public amenity in the Cooloola section of the Great Sandy National Park; or
+- (a) for town water supply purposes; or - (b) for public amenity in the Cooloola section of the Great Sandy National Park.

-- (c) under section 76, 77 or 78.

 72 Contents of water licence to take subartesian water

 A water licence to take subartesian water-

 - (a) must state- - (i) the purpose for which water taken under the licence may be used; and - (ii) the annual volumetric limit for the licence; and - (b) may state- - (i) the maximum daily volume for the licence; and - (ii) the maximum rate at which water may be taken under the licence.